Fuaʻamotu International Airport

 Fuaʻamotu International Airport is equipped with VOR/DME (114.5) and NDB (245) navigational facilities.
 No ILS is available.
 Lighting is provided for the runway, apron, and taxiway.
 International airlines with regular services to Fuaʻamotu include Air New Zealand and Fiji Airways.
-Fiji Airways flies Boeing 737-800 aircraft from Nadi and ATR 42-500 aircraft from Suva (operated by Fiji Link).
-Air New Zealand flies Airbus A320 and Boeing 787 aircraft from Auckland.
+Fiji Airways flies Boeing 737-800 aircraft from Nadi and ATR 42-600 aircraft from Suva (operated by Fiji Link).
+Air New Zealand flies Airbus A320neo, Boeing 777 and Boeing 787 aircraft from Auckland.
 In March 2016, Air New Zealand announced plans to serve Fuaʻamotu with a one-off Boeing 787-9s for the Auckland–Tonga route due to demand on June 15, 2016.
 Virgin Australia flew a Boeing 737-800 from Sydney and Auckland until services were withdrawn in 2020.
 Under Tongan law, Fuaʻamotu International Airport is closed on Sundays — only to be opened in distress, after the minister's approval.

 Air traffic control

-Fuaʻamotu is a total controlled aerodrome and all traffic are guided by air traffic control.
+Fuaʻamotu is a total controlled aerodrome and all traffic is guided by air traffic control.
 The tower is contactable on 118.5, and Ground on 121.9.
 Outside of the hours of service at Fuaʻamotu a limited FIS is available by Auckland Oceanic.